top of page

 glimmers, The Art Of Shattering

 Time is a funny thing.
 Maggie Schneider and Alex Downtain watered the musical seeds planted before the pandemic into a strong tree.
 They occasionally picked the fruit over time, knowing what the Atlanta pop rock duo had to offer.
 Over the last couple of years, it seems the tree was left to bear the fruit of every facet of their talents.
 The Art Of Shattering is a culmination of that photosynthetic growth packed into an undeniable first LP.
-Maggie Schneider shot by Hanna Mid
+Maggie Schneider shot by Hanna Midd

 Johnmark Hendrix